DefiantLabs/svc-odin/README.md

 # svc-odin

-IBC Paths created and maintained by Defiant Labs.
+IBC Paths maintained by Defiant Labs.
 If you want to participate in these paths feel free to use the CONFIGs below.

 ## Wallets